smrealms/wiki-data/game-guide/how-your-ship-works.md

 You can only have one level 5 weapon, two level 4 weapons, 3 level 3 weapons and 4 level two weapons.
 This is also controlled by your weapon Power.

 # **Maneuvering your ship**
-![Ship 2](/uploads/ship-2.png "Ship 2")
 Your ship is able to move from sector to sector in the galaxy you are in.
-You can view the sectors in two ways.
 In the upper left of the screen, you will see these links:

-Current Sector
-Local Map
-Plot a Course
-Galaxy Map
+![Ship 2](/uploads/ship-2.png "Ship 2")

+**Current Sector**: Displays only the directly connecting sectors and displays all information about the current sector.
+**Local Map**: Displays a larger grid of sectors, but does not show detailed information about the current sector.
+**Galaxy Map**: Displays all sectors in the galaxy, but cannot be used for navigation.

 # **Turns**